If you’ve been diagnosed with testicular cancer, you’re likely facing surgery. This is the first option in almost all cases.

 RPLND: You might hear your doctor call this retroperitoneal lymph node dissection, or RPLND.
 This kind of surgery requires anesthesia.
 The doctor makes a cut down the middle of the abdomen and takes out the nodes.
 The operation usually takes about 6 hours.

 But this kind of surgery is less common than it used to be.

 Laparoscopic surgery: Doctors today are more likely to take out lymph nodes with laparoscopic surgery.
-This is the surgery with long, thin tools.
+This is a surgery using long, thin tools.
 Using a small tube with a light and camera at the end, the surgeon inserts the tools through small cuts and takes out the nodes.
-His hands are never inside your body.
+Their hands are never inside your body.

 Risks and side effects: Though it is major surgery, serious complications after lymph node removal are not common.

 Between 5% and 10% of people may have temporary problems such as wound infections or bowel obstructions.